fangfufu/httpdirfs/README.md

                             using the insecure username / hex encoded password scheme

-FUSE options:
+Useful FUSE options:

     -d   -o debug          enable debug output (implies -f) -f                     foreground operation
     -s                     disable multi-threaded operation

 ## Airsonic / Subsonic server support
-This is a new feature to 1.2.0.
-Now you can mount the music collection on your Airsonic / Subsonic server (*sonic), and browse them using your favourite file browser.
+The Airsonic / Subsonic server support is dedicated the my Debian package maintainer Jerome Charaoui.You can mount the music collection on your Airsonic / Subsonic server (*sonic), and browse them using your favourite file browser.

 You simply have to supply both ``--sonic-username`` and ``--sonic-password`` to trigger the *sonic server mode.
 For example: